kerberos-io/vault/kubernetes/README.md

 ### MongoDB

 When using Kerberos Vault, it will persist references to the recordings stored in your storage provider in a MongoDB database.
 As used before, we are using `helm` to install MongoDB in our Kubernetes cluster.
+Within the Kerberos Vault project we are using the latest official mongodb driver, so we support all major MongoDB versions (4.x, 5.x, 6.x, 7.x).

 Have a look into the `./mongodb/values.yaml` file, you will find plenty of configurations for the MongoDB helm chart.
 To change the username and password of the MongoDB instance, go ahead and [find the attribute where](https://github.com/kerberos-io/vault/blob/master/kubernetes/mongodb/values.yaml#L148) you can change the root password.
+Please note that we are using the official [Bitnami Mongodb helm chart](https://github.com/bitnami/charts/tree/main/bitnami/mongodb), so please use their repository for more indepth configuration.

+Next to that you might also consider a SaaS MongoDB deployment using MongoDB Atlas or using a managed cloud like AWS, GCP, Azure or Alibaba cloud.
+A managed service takes away a lot of management and maintenance from your side (backups, security, sharing, etc).
+If you do want to install MongoDB in your own cluster then please continue with this tutorial.

     helm repo add bitnami https://charts.bitnami.com/bitnami
     kubectl create namespace mongodb